 In March 2014, the Hobby School of Public Affairs at the University of Houston honored Dr. Gelwick by creating an annual endowed lecture series on the importance of ethics in public policy in his name.
 Read more about Dr. Gelwick.

 Donate to the Richard L. Gelwick Lecture Series:

-- Write donation amount
+- Enter donation amount

-- Complete personal information
+- Click "next" and complete personal information

 Dr. Joan Sieber

 5:00 PM, UH Hilton- Palacio Del Rio Room